 Although its getting scarcer , so far we have been able to get good weight ash and alder and we will continue to use those 2 woods for all of bodies

-I basically use 4 neck profiles - which are all fantastic feeling !!
+I offer several neck profiles which all feel fantastic

 Medium C - .83 at fret 1 - based on my '66